Strategies for Health

 Reduce your intake of processed and packaged foods, which often contain added sugars, unhealthy fats, and preservatives.

-Aim to fill half your plate with fruits and vegetables at each meal.
+Fill half your plate with fruits and vegetables at each meal.
 They are rich in vitamins, minerals, and fiber.

-Be mindful of portion sizes to avoid overeating.
 Use smaller plates and bowls to help manage portions.

 Prepare your meals in advance to make healthier choices easier.
 This can help you avoid last-minute unhealthy options.